Are You Struggling To Recover From An Affair?

 You Can Heal From Infidelity In Marriage

-If you’re recovering from infidelity, I invite you to start the healing process by scheduling a free 20-minute consultation.
+If you’re recovering from infidelity, I invite you to start the healing process by scheduling a free 20-minute phone consultation.
 I’m happy to discuss your specific needs and to answer any questions you have about my practice in Boulder, CO.